corda/corda/docs/source/tut-two-party-contract.rst

 required signers is equal to the union of all the signers listed on the commands.
 We therefore extract the signers from the ``Create`` command we retrieved earlier.

-This is an absolutely essential constraint - it ensures that no ``IOUState`` can ever be created on the ledger without the express agreement of both the lender and borrower nodes.
+This is an absolutely essential constraint - it ensures that no ``IOUState`` can ever be created on the blockchain without the express agreement of both the lender and borrower nodes.

 Progress so far